-- (iii) Effective September 1, 2010, the GNW Campus Trust entered into a Management Services Agreement with SFU whereby SFU will provide certain budget and financial services, student services, and academic and administrative services relating to the Masters in Digital Media (MDM) program.
+- (b) GNW Campus Trust commitments (continued): - (iii) Effective September 1, 2010, the GNW Campus Trust entered into a Management Services Agreement with SFU whereby SFU will provide certain budget and financial services, student services, and academic and administrative services relating to the Masters in Digital Media (MDM) program.
 The Agreement was amended on December 2, 2014 to include an allocation of space in buildings 685 and 577 for the MDM program, and the appointment of a principal contact by SFU to oversee the terms of the Agreement.
-The Trust agrees to pay SFU six percent (6%) of the gross tuition and mandatory fees in return for these services. - (c) Public-private partnership commitments
+The Trust agrees to pay SFU six percent (6%) of the gross tuition and mandatory fees in return for these services.
+The agreement was renewed in December 2015 for another three-year term expiring in December 2018. - (iv) The Trustee executed a Right of Use Agreement (the "ROU") with the University dated March 14, 2014, to provide the University with an exclusive license to use Lot 1 and an offsite parking area as of January 31, 2015.
+In furtherance of the University relocation project, the Trustee also executed ROU Addenda #1 and #2 dated October 9, 2014 and October 5, 2015 respectively.
+Addendum #1 obligates the Trustee to provide the University with a serviced site including demolition, environmental remediation and road construction.
+These servicing obligations have been quantified and recorded as accrued liabilities in the financial statements.
+On February 15, 2017 the GNW Campus Trust and the University entered into a conditional Purchase and Sale Agreement for Lot 1.
+See Note 17. - (c) Public-private partnership commitments:

 The University has entered into multiple-year P3 contracts to design, build, finance and maintain the Great Northern Way Campus redevelopment project.
 The information presented below shows the anticipated cash outflow for future obligations under these contracts for the capital cost and financing of the asset, the facility maintenance and the lifecycle costs.
-As construction progresses, the asset values are recorded as capital assets and the corresponding liabilities are recorded as debt as disclosed in note 9.
+As construction progresses, the asset values are recorded as capital assets and the corresponding liabilities are recorded as debt as disclosed in note 8.
 Facilities maintenance and life cycle payments to the private partner are contingent on specified performance criteria and include an estimation of inflation where applicable.